-The 2019 Dale Distinguished Lecture will be delivered on September 12, 2019 by Mr. Ran Rather, journalist and former Anchor of CBS News.
+The 2019 Dale Distinguished Lecture will be delivered on September 12, 2019 by Mr. Dan Rather, legendary journalist, war correspondent, and former anchor of CBS News.

 The Richard McCarthy Lecture Series was founded in 2006 through the generous support of Dr. Richard McCarthy and Dr. Craig Howard and is designed to bring together students, faculty, and community members to access cutting edge research in the field of military history and War and Society.

 Over the years, the McCarthy Lecture Series has provided the campus and Hattiesburg communities a broad range of programming, ranging from a panel discussion led by veterans of the wars in Afghanistan and Iraq to more academic programs including talks by leading historians of War and Society and military history, such as Sebastian Junger, Jeremy Black, Dennis Showalter, Gary Sheffield, Jeffrey Gray, Brian Linn, Wayne Lee, and John Lynn, just to name a few.